tvn9/gostdlib/readme.md

 # Go Standard Library

-Learning to code the any many as possible the go standard library.
+Learning to code using the go standard library.